 1. Be Available

-Create a safe space for us where our comments, questions, or concerns about sex and sexuality won’t be judged.
-Make us feel like we can come to you to just talk, we don’t want to feel like we might be lectured or get into trouble.
+Create a safe space for teens where their comments, questions, or concerns about sex and sexuality won’t be judged.
+Make them feel like they can come to you to just talk; they don’t want to feel like they might be lectured or get into trouble.

 2. Self-Reflect, Don’t Project

 Check in with yourself about how you feel.
-Your feelings and concerns are important, but how you convey them can determine if we feel safe and comfortable talking to you.
+Your feelings and concerns are important, but how you convey them can determine if your teen feels safe and comfortable talking to you.

 3. Choose Your Words

 People use a wide range of language to talk about genitalia and sexual activity.
-Try to use words that we will relate to while still using medically accurate and anatomically correct terminology.
-Like, when we say “hooking up,” ask us what that means.
-It’s important for us to be on the same page.
+Try to use words that teens will relate to while still using medically accurate and anatomically correct terminology.
+Like, when a young person says “hooking up,” ask them what that means.
+It’s important for everyone to be on the same page.

 4. It’s a Continuous Conversation

-Having “THE TALK” only once can make it awkward for both of us.
-Talking about sex over many small conversations lets us feel safer coming to you with our questions.
+Having “THE TALK” only once can make it awkward for everyone involved.
+Talking about sex over many small conversations lets teens feel safer coming to you with questions.